awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    ...
    ```

 1. Update the CoreDNS add\-on by replacing *602401143452* and `region-code` with the values from the output returned in a previous step\.
-Replace *`1.8.7-eksbuild.3`* with the version that you want to update to\.
+Replace *`1.8.7-eksbuild.3`* with the CoreDNS version listed in the [Latest available self\-managed CoreDNS container image version for each Amazon EKS cluster version](#coredns-versions) table\.

    ```
    kubectl set image deployment.apps/coredns -n kube-system  coredns=602401143452.dkr.ecr.region-code.amazonaws.com/eks/coredns:v1.8.7-eksbuild.3